-Completely inauthentic but the heart wants what the heart wants.
-I wanted Korean food and there is not -- as far as I can tell -- any restaurant catering to this on the Cape.
-Still, where there is Gochujang (Korean chili paste), there is hope so I made a Bibimbap inspired rice bowl and was very happy while eating it.
+I have now made this twice, and greatly enjoyed it both times.
+It is completely inauthentic but the heart wants what the heart wants.
+There is not -- as far as I can tell -- any restaurant catering to Korean food on the Cape.
+Still, where there is Gochujang (Korean chili paste), there is hope, so I make a Bibimbap inspired rice bowl when cravings hit and am very happy while eating it.

 More than a recipe, this is a template so that you can adapt this to what you have in your fridge.
-Tofu would be great cooked in the same manner in which I cooked the egg as described below as would chicken if you are looking for extra protein.
+The sauce is what made it both times.

-I put all of those things on a bed of hot plain rice, each in their own corner and added a fried egg which I made by adding two teaspoons of vegetable oil to a pan along with a teaspoon of chili crisp oil.
-As soon as the oil is really hot and shimmering, I broke the egg into the pan and let it cook for thirty seconds and allowing it to cook for another thirty on the other side.
-This will allow for a crispy and tangy lacy exterior and a warm but not yet set interior.
+I put all of those things on a bed of hot plain rice, each in its own corner and added a fried egg which I made by adding two teaspoons of vegetable oil to a pan along with a teaspoon of chili crisp oil.
+As soon as the oil was really hot and shimmering, I broke the egg into the pan and let it cook for thirty seconds and allowing it to cook for another thirty on the other side before removing it with a slotted spoon.
+This cooking method makes for a crispy and tangy lacy egg white and a warm but not yet set yolk.